kiankovskaia/budget-tracker/README.md

 ## Installation

 To install the app users should download the repository, install the required dependencies listed in the package.JSON file by running "npm i" in the root folder of the repository.
+Application can be evoked by running npm start.

 ## Usage

-After you install the application, enter a deposit or withdraw transaction and update your account balance.
+After you install the application you will be provided with a list of random generated employees.
+The table contains name, address, phone number and email.
+A user can filter them by name.

 ## License